yuri-schmaltz/Wan2GP/docs/FINETUNES.md

 3) Save this file in the subfolder **finetunes**.
 The name used for the file will be used as its id.
 It is a good practise to prefix the name of this file with the base model.
 For instance for a finetune named **Fast*** based on  Hunyuan Text 2 Video model *hunyuan_t2v_fast.json*.
 In this example the Id is *hunyuan_t2v_fast*.
 4) Restart WanGP

-## Base Models Ids
+## Architecture Models Ids
-A finetune is derived from a base model and will inherit all the user interface and corresponding model capabilities, here are the Ids:
+A finetune is derived from a base model and will inherit all the user interface and corresponding model capabilities, here are Architecture Ids:
 - *t2v*: Wan 2.1 Video text 2
 - *i2v*: Wan 2.1 Video image 2 480p
 - *i2v_720p*: Wan 2.1 Video image 2 720p